 Get the Gear

-This top of the line Gibson Custom SJ-200 is Tom’s choice on acoustic led tracks such as Stormy and Polka Dot Bones.
+Tom’s choice on acoustic led tracks such as Stormy and Polka Dot Bones is a Gibson Custom SJ-200.
 This ‘King of the Flat-Tops’ has been around since 1937 and been the guitar of choice for many legends of music.

 If you’re on a smaller budget, but love the look of the J-200, Epiphone offer a the EJ200 at a much lower price point whilst retaining the beautiful design and huge sound of the Gibson.